mthang/metaDEGalaxy/phyloseq_2_deseq2/README.md

 A Galaxy tool to produce normalised count table and differential expressed genes table using DESeq2 from BIOM1 file and metadata file

-Currently produces normalised count table and differential expressed genes table.
+This R script produces a normalised count table and a differential expressed genes table.

-Requires:
+Requirement:

 DESeq2 1.14.1
 Phyloseq 1.22.3